borenx1/Personal-Accounting/README.md

 Developed mid-2017

+## Instructions

+Execute "PACX.py" with "transaction.py" and "Boren Personal.txt" in the same directory.
+Needs python libraries numpy and matplotlib.

 ## Purpose

 Provide a convenient way to log and store my personal income and expenses for budgeting purposes